PhilChodrow/UCLA-website/_tabs/for-students.md

 In some ways, yes.
 I'm a mathematician and computational scientist motivated by problems involving data.
 My training in graduate school included coursework in statistics, optimization, and machine learning.
 In many of my research projects, I either develop algorithms or directly analyze data sets.
 Additionally, I teach data science in Python at UCLA, and supervise student data science projects.
 Before I went to graduate school, I worked as a data analyst at [Health Leads](https://healthleadsusa.org/), a nonprofit organization focused on integrating social services with healthcare.

 That said, "data scientist" isn't my main professional identity, and I'm not knowledgeable about the life of a data scientist at, say, a tech company or a startup.
 My knowledge of how to get these jobs, and what to do once you have one, is pretty limited.

+#### What kinds of books do you like to read?

+Some of the kinds of books I like are scifi and fantasy novels; U.S. and modern world history; feminism and antiracism; and yes, the occasional math book.

+Feel free to suggest something to me!

+Perhaps like you, the growing presence of screens in my life has detracted from my reading.
+I'm trying to fix that!
+To keep myself on track, I'm keeping a [list](/reading) of the things I've been reading lately.

+(In case you're wondering, I do read a lot of math, but most of it is in scholarly articles rather than books.)